kevinding0218/InterviewDocuments/Q and A/Interview - Micro Services & Docker.md

 	- This means that you're not waiting the time it takes to transfer 100 MB three times, but only one time, plus the latency...
 - **Latency by location** that services are hosted
 ## gRPC
+### Disadvantage of REST Api
+- Need to think about data model
+	- JSON
+	- XML
+	- Something Binary?
+- Nee

 ## Docker